Mostly Resilient

 Health Informatics Specialists are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Health Informatics Specialists are labeled "Mostly Resilient" because while AI is absolutely changing how the work gets done, it's actually creating *more* demand for the human judgment this career depends on — not less.
-AI tools can automate routine data entry and generate clinical notes, but someone still needs to make sure that data is clean, trustworthy, and used ethically, and that's exactly the kind of governance and oversight work that informaticists do.
+Health Informatics Specialists are labeled "Mostly Resilient" because while AI is absolutely changing how this work gets done, the most important parts of the job still require human judgment that machines simply cannot replace.
+AI tools are taking over routine data tasks like filling out notes and organizing records, but someone still has to make sure that data is accurate, trustworthy, and actually useful, and that work calls for the kind of critical thinking and ethical reasoning that only people can provide.

 Read full analysis